 - …whether they want to take advantage of the One-Stop-Shop (OSS) option or register for VAT in the individual EU Member States instead

 - …whether they want/need to cancel existing VAT registrations due to the distance selling regime that is in place until June 30, 2021 – keep in mind, the OSS can only be used uniformly for all EU Member States

 - … which VAT rates apply to the sellers` product portfolio in all EU-27

-We recommend that sellers start to analyze the new regulations and the impact on their cross-border business activities as soon as possible and take the right action in order to be ready by 1 July 2021.
+We recommend that sellers start to analyze the new regulations and the impact on their cross-border business activities as soon as possible and take the right action to be ready by 1 July 2021.